ArduPilot/ardupilot_wiki/dev/source/docs/ros2-sitl.rst

 ROS 2 with SITL
 ===============

-Once ROS2 is correctly :ref:`installed <ros2>`, source your workspace and launch Ardupilot SITL with ROS 2!
+Once ROS2 is correctly :ref:`installed <ros2>`, and SITL is also :ref:`installed <sitl-simulator-software-in-the-loop>`, source your workspace and launch Ardupilot SITL with ROS 2!

 .. code-block:: bash